TestAnything/Specification/tap-version-14-specification.md

 _may_ warn if a Pragma is unrecognized, or fail if the named pragma is recognized, but cannot be set for some reason.

+Pragmas _must not_ include comments, directives, or other characters other than those specified above.

 ### Blank Lines

 For the purposes of this specification, a "blank" line is any line